 What is EPAT?

-Extracorporeal pulse activation treatment (EPAT®) is the most advanced and highly effective noninvasive treatment method.
+Extracorporeal pulse activation treatment (EPAT®) is the most advanced and highly effective non-invasive treatment method.
 Approved by the FDA, EPAT is used to treat acute or chronic muscle and tendon pain by stimulating blood circulation and accelerating the healing process.
 Damaged tissue gradually regenerates and eventually heals.
-Patients with heel pain (plantar fasciitis) or other tendon pain, like Achilles tendon, can benefit from this treatment.
+Patients with heel pain (plantar fasciitis) or other tendon pain, like the Achilles tendon, can benefit from this treatment.

 How is EPAT performed?

 During the EPAT procedure, the doctor will apply gel to the targeted area and then move the device applicator in circular motions over the area..
-The applicator delivers pressure waves into the painful area which gradually regenerate the damaged tissue.
+The applicator delivers pressure waves into the painful area which gradually regenerates the damaged tissue.

 How long does this treatment take?